What Is Tendonitis in the Ankle?

 Patients must seek immediate treatment for peroneal tendonitis.
 Mild tendonitis is easily treatable, but if not diagnosed at an early stage, it may worsen.
 Prolonged tendonitis may also damage neighboring ligaments and muscles.

 Non-Surgical Treatment for Ankle Tendonitis

 - Limit ankle movement to rest the ankle tendon.
 Most orthopedic surgeons recommend the Rest, Ice, Compress, and Elevate (RICE) protocol to heal inflammation in the ankle tendons.
-RICE protocol is simple yet effective; it reduces pain and heals the inflammation.

 - If these conventional non-surgical treatments are not working, the surgeon may advise innovative medical therapies such as ultrasound therapy.

 - If the above treatments fail to contain the inflammation, then your doctor will recommend steroid injections.
-Steroid injections or Corticosteroid injections are steroids that are injected directly into the affected area.

 Ankle Tendon Repair Surgery

-Surgery for ankle tendonitis can be done through the following surgical procedures:
+It can be done through the following surgical procedures: